ijdoe/camsur-bmad/memory-bank/progress.md

 *   **End-to-End Login Flow Implemented (Epic 7.6):** Successfully implemented the complete user authentication flow.
 This includes a functional login page, backend integration, JWT handling, and protected routes for the dashboard.
 *   **Login Flow Stability:** Resolved a series of critical bugs that were preventing users from logging in, including port conflicts, database connection errors, and incorrect role display.
 The login system is now stable and functional.
 *   **BMAD Compliance Achieved:** Successfully executed a comprehensive plan to align the project with the BMAD methodology.
 All process and project documentation has been created and reorganized into a BMAD-compliant structure.
-*   **Requirements Gate Ready:** All deliverables for the Requirements Gate are now complete, including the `project-brief.md`, `product-requirements.md`, `stakeholder-requirements.md`, and the newly created `business-case.md`.
-The project is fully prepared for the formal stakeholder review.
+*   **Requirements Gate Passed:** All deliverables for the Requirements Gate have been completed and formally reviewed.
+The project has successfully passed the Requirements Gate with sign-off from all stakeholders.
+*   **Design Gate Passed:** All design deliverables including UX specifications, design system, mockups, and prototypes have been completed and formally reviewed.
+The project has successfully passed the Design Gate.

 ## 2. What's Left to Build (MVP for Sales Demo)

-*   **Conduct Formal Gate Reviews:** Proceed with the formal stakeholder reviews for the Requirements, Design, and Architecture gates.
+*   **Conduct Architecture Gate Review:** Proceed with the formal stakeholder review for the Architecture Gate.
 *   **UI Component Library Implementation:** Build the foundational UI components in Storybook.
 *   **Resume Feature Development:** Continue with the remaining epics in a BMAD-compliant manner.

 ## 3. Current Status

 *   **Phase:** BMAD Compliance & Process Alignment.
-*   **Next Milestone:** Successfully pass the Design Gate review.
+*   **Next Milestone:** Successfully pass the Architecture Gate review.
 *   **Known Issues:** TimescaleDB incompatibility with PostgreSQL 14 remains an open issue to be addressed in the implementation phase.

 ## 4. Evolution of Project Decisions